HPT (Hydraulic Profiling Tool)

 The HPT is often combined with other Geoprobe® DI logging technologies.
 These include the following:

-MIP: the “MiHpt“ is a combined MIP-HPT system.
-The MIP’s information on position of VOC’s is always more useful when formation permeability is known.
+MIP: the “MiHpt“ probe includes the MIP, HPT and EC sensors.
+The MIP’s information on position of dissolved phase to NAPL VOC’s is always more useful when formation permeability is known.

 CPT: The HPT has been used as a surrogate for U(2) pore pressure measurements, especially in unsaturated zones.
 The HPT is also a dependable indicator of seepage zones from dams and levees.